my-devices/gateway/README.md

 The status should refresh after a few seconds and change to *connected*.
 If the status shows *error*, click on the device to see the error message.

-The Gateway should now also be visible in your [Remote Manager Dashboard](https://reflector.my-devices.net).
+The Gateway should now also be visible in your [macchina.io REMOTE Dashboard](https://reflector.my-devices.net).

-You can now manage the Gateway remotely via Remote Manager, and you can also add other devices as well.
+You can now manage the Gateway remotely via macchina.io REMOTE, and you can also add other devices as well.